RobbyPee/spelling-extractor/README.md

-# Spelling Extractor & Emailer
+# Spelling Test PDF Extractor & Emailer

 A quick prototype created with LLM asistance, showing how to link a local LLM (Phi-3) with Google’s APIs, keeping all data local for privacy.
 It’s part of a wider “Local Business Assistant” system I’m building for automating small businesses.